paramaggarwal/blog/content/a-question-of-purity-of-photography/index.md

 ---
-title: "A Question of Purity of Photography"
+title: 'A Question of Purity of Photography'
-description: "Photography means ‘painting with light’.
+description: 'Photography means ‘painting with light’.
 It is an art form just like painting.
 A photo sensitive film is taken, exposed to the scene that is to be captured and developed.
-The film, the camera and the…"
+The film, the camera and the…'
-date: "2016-02-16T13:43:53.637Z"
+date: '2016-02-16T13:43:53.637Z'
 categories:
   - Photography Tips
   - Myths